cjsekl/workshop-cards/delay/README.md

 - **LED 3**: SATURATION mode indicator
 - **LED 4**: SHIMMER mode indicator
 - **LED 5**: LOFI mode indicator

+## Pulse Input Features

+### Tap Tempo (Pulse In 1)
+Send rhythmic triggers to set delay time musically:
+- Tap a rhythm on Pulse In 1 to set delay time to match
+- Accepts tap intervals from 50ms to 3 seconds
+- Overrides X knob and CV1 when active
+- Returns to manual control after 5 seconds of no taps
+- Perfect for syncing delays to your music's tempo

+### Freeze/Hold (Pulse In 2)
+Freeze the delay buffer while audio continues to repeat:
+- Gate high: Stops recording new audio, existing delays continue to feedback
+- Gate low: Normal recording resumes
+- Creates infinite sustain pad textures
+- Great for ambient and experimental music
+- Current repeats evolve through feedback and mode effects

 ## Delay Modes